fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Campaign Director

   [Evan][eg1] is our campaign director and joined our team after years traveling internationally as a professional musician.
-She’s been organizing hard-hitting campaigns for more than a decade, is a regular contributor to The Guardian and Huffington Post, and has been a guest on All Things Considered, CNN Headline News, and Good Morning America.
+She’s been organizing hard-hitting campaigns for more than a decade, is a regular contributor to The Guardian and Huffington Post.

 ---